-In Opatija, there is an abundance of history, culture and tranquillity blending well with amazing coastal views.
-It may not be a secret anymore but certainly, a gem waiting to be re-discovered as you can include Opatija in your multi-centre Croatian discovery tour or as part of a short break in Istria.
+A holiday in Opatija offers an abundance of history, culture and tranquillity blending with amazing coastal views.
+Opatija is a gem waiting to be discovered – you can include it as part of a tailor-made holiday or enjoy a short break in Opatija.